microsoft/azurechat/docs/3-run-locally.md

 4. Start the app by running `npm run dev`
 5. Access the app on [http://localhost:3000](http://localhost:3000)

-You should now be prompted to login with your chosen OAuth provider.
+You should now be prompted to log in with your chosen authentication method (per the pre-requisite configuration).

 > **NOTE**
-> If using Basic Auth (DEV ONLY) any username you enter will create a new user id (hash of username@localhost).
+> If using Basic Auth (DEV ONLY), any username you enter will create a new user id (hash of username@localhost).
 You can use this to simulate multiple users.
 Once successfully logged in, you can start creating new conversations.

 [Next](/docs/4-deploy-to-azure.md)